dymmond/lilya/docs/permissions.md

 ## Permissions and the settings

 One of the advantages of Lilya is leveraging the settings to make the codebase tidy, clean and easy to maintain.
-As mentioned in the [settings](./settings.md) document, the middleware is one of the properties available to use to start a Lilya application.
+As mentioned in the [settings](./settings.md) document, the permissions is one of the properties available to use to start a Lilya application.

 ```python